 And yet.
 The agent I signed with, who couldn’t be more perfect for me, wasn’t an agent before that September.
 She was an editor.
 An editor who would have loved to get my manuscript, but might never have seen it.
 I might have queried and received a dozen “I don’t know if I can sell this,” rejections, only to trunk yet another manuscript, never knowing that editor was out there all along.

-If I’d decided not to query and to enter PitchWars again, I might have waited months, eventually ended up in her inbox, and maybe she would have still found it and loved it and things would have ended up the same, but 6 months later.
+If I’d begun querying in the spring, I might have eventually ended up in her inbox, or I might have ended up with a different agent, or I might have trunked it.
 I’ll never know.
 What I do know is that a million variables all fell into place just right to get me where I ended up.

 If they haven’t yet, for you, that doesn’t mean they won’t.